CadenEras/Caden-San/README.md

 have a different name.
 If you want to see or use the bot features, feel free to join the maintenance server, where tests are performing !

+## How can I use Caden-San ?

+Want to add Caden-San to your server ?
+Link coming soon~ Caden-San is an open-source project where you are free to use the source code, but it is not recommanded to copy the source code to use it yourself because of all the external links and the database.
+But if you know what you do, feel free.

-# Coming soon :
+## Coming soon :

 - Log feature for moderation
-- Full customization of role, channel and prefix
+✅ Full customization of role, channel and prefix
 - Auto-moderation
 - Web dashboard